StanPlatinum/elf-respect/dyninst_basic_example/README.md

-# This is a basic dyninst usege example for beginners.
+# This is a basic usage example for beginners.

 ### Thanks for Xiaozhu's helpful instructions, and the following two blogs.
 Here are links:
 https://blog.csdn.net/touatou/article/details/79498006